qlik-oss/gopherciser/docs/settingup.md

 ### Settings

-* `ids`: List of object ID's to unsubscribe from.
+* `ids`: List of object IDs to unsubscribe from.
-* `clear`: Clear any previously subscribed objects from subscription list.
+* `clear`: Remove any previously subscribed objects from the subscription list.

 ### Example